robocube/rcl/README.md

     }

 This feature is useful for writing macros that combine dynamically and statically generated operator expressions.
+In the next example, the expression `0 to 10` is implemented statically, and evaluation is suppressed using Quote (::).
+The expression `$x + 1` is implemented dynamically using the `dyad` operator, which can instantiate any operator with two operands.

+    RCL>eval {x::0 to 10 y:"+" dyad {l:$x r:1}}
+    {
+      x:0 to 10
+      y:$x + 1
+    }

+Evaluating the code block that results from the first eval produces a pair of vectors.

+    RCL>eval eval {x::0 to 10 y:"+" dyad {l:$x r:1}}
+    {
+      x:0 1 2 3 4 5 6 7 8 9 10
+      y:1 2 3 4 5 6 7 8 9 10 11
+    }

-For complete control of the body of generated code blocks, two more evaluators are provided; these evalutors combine the behavior of yield with the behavior of let and quote respectively:
+For complete control of the body of generated code blocks, two more evaluators are provided; these evalutors combine the behavior of Yield with the behavior of Let and Quote respectively:

 Yield-Quote (&lt;-:) skips evaluation of the value on the right and makes it the right-hand value of a Yield expression in the result: